open-runtimes/open-runtimes/runtimes/java-17.0/README.md

 - Ensure your Java files starts with `package io.openruntimes.java;`

 - To handle dependencies, you need to have any `.gradle` file including a `dependencies` block.
-Dependencies will be automatically cached and installed, so you don't need to include the `build` folder in your function.
+Dependencies will be automatically and installed.

 - The default entrypoint is `Index.java`.
 If your entrypoint differs, make sure to configure it using `OPEN_RUNTIMES_ENTRYPOINT` environment variable during build, for instance, `OPEN_RUNTIMES_ENTRYPOINT=src/App.java`.